 We are camp and so much more

-Our programs and services include summer and winter camp, day camp, respite, therapy riding, travel, retreat centers, and team building.
+Our programs and services include summer and winter camp, day camp, respite, therapeutic and adaptive riding, travel, retreat centers, and team building.
 We serve individuals with and without physical, developmental and learning disabilities.
 Through partnering with other organizations, we also host a wide variety of health and education camps.
-With four Minnesota camps and a Twin Cities office in Plymouth, we serve nearly 25,000 individuals of all abilities each year.
+With four Minnesota locations we serve nearly 25,000 individuals of all abilities each year.

 Our name: Why True Friends?